-Web Scraping in 2026: Why AI-Generated Crawlers Are Winning
+Web Scraping in 2026: How AI Scrapers Are Replacing Manual Code

 The year is 2026.
 The web scraping market hits $1 billion and is growing at 14% annually1.
 E-commerce alone is set to generate $6.88 trillion in online transactions this year2.
 And somewhere, right now, a developer is rewriting a broken CSS selector because a major retailer changed their product page layout.
 Again.